 Although Austrian company law does mention the concept of the group company, unlike German law it does not have a detailed legal framework applicable to all aspects of groups.
 The formation of a group does not automatically lead to the liability of the parent company for the entire group.
 Likewise, when forming a group company, there is no statutory obligation to make a tender offer to outside shareholders unless the provisions of the Takeover Act apply.
-In the case of combinations or split-ups of enterprises, special rights are granted to minority shareholders, in particular, a minority shareholder owning 1% or EUR 70,000 in par value stock, has the right to demand that the appropriateness of the conversion ratio (in the case of split-ups) offered in the tender offer be examined by a special court procedure.
+In the case of combinations or splitups of enterprises, special rights are granted to minority shareholders, in particular, a minority shareholder owning 1% or EUR 70,000 in par value stock, has the right to demand that the appropriateness of the conversion ratio - and in the case of split-ups this right applies to every shareholder who did not consent to the pro-rated split-up - offered in the tender offer be examined by a special court procedure.
 If the decision to correct the offer is reached, all shareholders benefit.